 Surficial sediments along the proposed transmission line route in Lake Erie are primarily finegrained with some sections of glacial till and bedrock.
-Beginning from the U.S./Canadian border at approximately KP 47 to KP 61, the transmission line route is located within surficial sediments consisting of silt and clay (Figure 4.2-1).
-From approximately KP 61 to 102, the surficial sediment consists of post-glacial sand and silt with a clay component.
+Beginning from the U.S./Canadian border at approximately KP 47 to KP 61, the transmission line route will cross primarily silt/clay and sand/silt (Figure 4.2-1).
+The surficial geology results of the 2015 geophysical survey (CSR 2015) were similar to what is shown in Figure 4.2-1, with the primary difference being silt/clay, as opposed to sand/silt, was found from KP 61 to 77 and KP 80 to 86 (geophysical panel maps are found in Appendix K).
 Glacial till within the nearshore areas also includes gravel, cobbles, and boulders.
-Nearshore, the sediment commonly occurs as a veneer over bedrock within the U.S. nearshore area (CSR 2014).
-An area of bedrock is also encountered near the U.S. cable landfall location from approximate KP 102.2 to the shoreline (KP 103.8).
+An area of bedrock is also encountered near the U.S. cable landfall location from approximately KP 102.0 to the shoreline (KP 103.8).
 Slopes and elevations vary along the route, with some sections of steeply sloped sediments.
+Nearshore, the sediment occasionally occurs in pockets over bedrock (CSR 2014, CSR 2015).

 According to Schneider et al. (2001), sediments in the Great Lakes generally represent a primary sink for contaminants and can act as a source through resuspension and subsequent redistribution.
 Sediments in various parts of Lake Erie are contaminated with varying levels of cadmium, mercury, and other trace metals.
 According to Marvin et al. (2004), the highest concentrations of mercury in sediments of Lake Erie are observed in offshore depositional areas characterized by fine-grained sediments.
 Marvin et al. (2004) found that there is an apparent spatial distribution in contamination in Lake Erie with decreasing concentrations from the western basin to the eastern basin and from the southern area to the northern area of the central basin, which is located westerly of the proposed transmission line route.
-For a more-detailed discussion of sediment contamination, please refer to Section 4.3 and 4.12
+For a more-detailed discussion of sediment contamination, please refer to Section 4.3 and 4.12.